alimid/Workshop-in-Reponsible-AI/README.md

 conda activate rai_ws

 Then navigate to the repository by the (cd command on windows).
-When you are located in the repository, write:
+When you are located in the repository, install all requirements and open in jupyter notebook:

+pip install -r requirements.txt

 jupyter notebook